bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-checkbox.md

 ## Without Labels

-In order to ommit labels as described in the [bootstrap documentation](https://getbootstrap.com/docs/5.3/forms/checks-radios/#without-labels) just leave the default slot empty.
+In order to omit labels as described in the
+[bootstrap documentation](https://getbootstrap.com/docs/5.3/forms/checks-radios/#without-labels)
+just leave the default slot empty.
 Remember to still provide some form of accessible name for assistive technologies (for instance, using aria-label).